Mastering the 5K: Proven Plans, Goal‑Setting Tips, and How to Train Smarter

 d) Real-time feedback for confidence

-A watch that vibrates when you cross a heart‑rate threshold, or a phone that shows a live pace graph, gives you instant reassurance that you’re staying in the right zone.
-This feedback loop reduces the need to guess and builds trust in your own decisions.
+A watch that alerts you when you cross a heart-rate threshold, or an app showing live pace, gives you instant reassurance that you’re hitting your target zone.
+That feedback loop cuts out the guesswork and builds trust in your own judgment.

 e) Collections and community sharing as a learning tool